-Eric Ries's Lean Startup book famously promotes the "Minimum Viable Product" as a way for start-ups to think about how to spend limited resources to get a product out the door.
-But now the seed-stage venture capital company CincyTech is looking to help companies do even more, by asking them to do even less.
-At the same time, CincyTech is hoping this will lead to stronger start-ups--and better investments.
+Eric Ries's book Lean Startup famously promotes the "Minimum Viable Product" as a way for startups to think about how to spend limited resources to get a product out the door.
+But now, seed-stage venture capital company CincyTech is looking to help companies do even more, by asking them to do even less.
+At the same time, CincyTech is hoping this will lead to stronger startups--and better investments.

-Bob Gilbreath, entrepreneur-in-residence at the public-private partnership CincyTech, told me the fund started six years ago with a focus on helping start-ups get off the ground and to the first stage of venture capital support (Series A).
-"We typically provide grants for very early stage ideas (around $50k) and lead $250k to $500k investment rounds of pre-institutional capital.
-So far we have invested $110 million in 30 companies," he says.
+CincyTech's Bob Gilbreath, entrepreneur-in-residence at the public-private partnership, told me the fund started six years ago with a focus on helping startups get off the ground and to the first stage of venture capital support (Series A).
+"We typically provide grants for very early-stage ideas (around $50k) and lead $250k to $500k investment rounds of pre-institutional capital.
+So far, we have invested $110 million in 30 companies," he says.
 "While we are focused on creating companies in the Cincinnati-area, we are increasingly drawing attention and funds from larger coastal regions."

 If you were thinking this sounds like something right out of the marketing labs of Procter and Gamble, you would be correct.
-Gilbreath's career includes an MBA from New York University's Stern School, a long stint at Cincinnati-based P&G testing products like Febreze and Swiffer.
-Gilbreath says "I was able to put my knowledge to use in launching new products for Tide that led to record sales, and launching Mr. Clean Magic Eraser."
+Gilbreath's career includes an MBA from New York University's Stern School and a long stint at Cincinnati-based P&G, testing products like Febreze and Swiffer.
+Gilbreath says, "I was able to put my knowledge to use in launching new products for Tide that led to record sales, and launching Mr. Clean Magic Eraser."
 After leaving P&G, Gilbreath joined Bridge Worldwide (now called Possible Worldwide, a WPP agency) and wrote The Next Evolution of Marketing.

 Investors often ask themselves if they would use a product, or if their wife or kid or friend would.
 They may even ask industry experts.
 But not everyone lives in the world of an investor, according to Gilbreath, and industry insiders may not see the next big thing coming.
-He is bringing hard data, and a survey methodology typically used by very large consumer brands that has the potential for increasing start-up success.
-His vision is a powerful one: "If it can help increase the start-up batting average by just a few percentage points, we might just create millions of jobs and billions of happier people."
+So he is bringing hard data, and a survey methodology typically used by very large consumer brands that has the potential for increasing startup success.
+His vision is a powerful one: "If it can help increase the startup batting average by just a few percentage points, we might just create millions of jobs and billions of happier people."